stack of pancakes on a white plate

 Serve the pancakes with butter and maple syrup.

-side far away shot of pancakes
+overhead shot of pancakes served

 Are these coconut flour banana pancakes healthy?